mobizt/Firebase-ESP-Client/README.md

 Function `FirebaseJsonArray.set` is for edit, overwrite, create new (if not exist) contents e.g. String, Number (int and double), Boolean, Array and Object at the defined relative path or defined index of JSON array.

+Function `FirebaseJsonArray.get` and `FirebaseJsonArray.search`work in the same way as FirebaseJson objects

 Function `FirebaseJsonArray.remove` is used to remove the array's contents at the defined relative path or defined index of JSON array.

-Function `FirebaseJsonArray.toString` is used for (pretty or plain) print out the JSON array object as Arduino string (this function takes String param).
+Function `FirebaseJsonArray.toString` is used for serializeing the JSON array object to writable objects e.g. char array, Arduino String, C/C++ string, WiFi/Ethernet Client and Hardware/Software Serial.

+Function `FirebaseJsonArray.serializedBufferLength` is used for calculating the serialized buffer size that required for reserved buffer in serialization.

+Function `FirebaseJsonArray.responseCode` is used to get the http code response header while read the WiFi/Ethernet Client using `FirebaseJson.toString`.

-Function `FirebaseJsonArray.clear` is used for clear JSON object contents.
+Function `FirebaseJsonArray.clear` is used to clear JSON array object contents.

-To acquired the JSON object or JSON Array from FirebaseData object which returned from the get, set, push operations, these following functions are required.

-`FirebaseData.jsonObject`

-`FirebaseData.jsonObjectPtr`

-`FirebaseData.jsonArray` and

-`FirebaseData.jsonArrayPtr`

-Function `FirebaseData.jsonObject` and `FirebaseData.jsonObjectPtr` will provide FirebaseJson (object) and FirebaseJson pointer respectively.

-Function `FirebaseData.jsonArray` and `FirebaseData.jsonArrayPtr` will provide FirebaseJson Array and FirebaseJson Array pointer respectively.
+Function `FirebaseJsonArray.setFloatDigits` is for float number precision when serialized to string.

+Function `FirebaseJsonArray.setDoubleDigits` is for double number precision when serialized to string.